Today’s Wonder of the Day was inspired by Vanessa. Vanessa Wonders, “Why are eggplants purple?” Thanks for WONDERing with us, Vanessa!

 Have you ever eaten a guinea squash?
 How about a brinjal or a melongene?
 Perhaps you’ve tried an aubergine?
 No?
 None of these things?
 Well, maybe you have and just didn’t know it.
 These are all names for a food you might know as the eggplant!

 Eggplant is known for its fleshy, meaty texture.
 Although it is cooked in many dishes like a vegetable, it’s technically considered a berry.
-If you look closely at the inside of an eggplant, you'll notice it has many tiny, soft seeds.
-The seeds are edible, but they tend to have a bitter taste.
+Have you ever looked closely at the inside of an eggplant?
+If so, you may have seen many tiny, soft seeds.
+The seeds are edible, but they have a bitter taste.

 There are several varieties of eggplant fruits.
-Most tend to be long and oval shaped, a bit like a gourd or squash.
-Colors vary, too, although the most common color is a dark purple.
+Most are long and oval-shaped, like a gourd or squash.
+Colors vary, too.
+The most common color is dark purple.
 There is actually a color — aubergine — that resembles the purple of the eggplant.

 A long, gourd-shaped, purple fruit is what most people think of when they hear the word “eggplant.”
-How in the world did something long and purple come to be called an eggplant?
-Apparently, way back in the 1700s, early European versions of eggplant were smaller and yellow or white.
-They looked a bit like goose or hen's eggs, which led to the name “eggplant.”
+How in the world did something long and purple get that name?
+Well, way back in the 1700s, early European versions of eggplant were smaller and yellow or white.
+They looked like goose or chicken eggs, which led to the name “eggplant.”

 The eggplant has been around for a long, long time.
 It’s native to India and Southeast Asia.
 In fact, the first known written mention of eggplant comes from a Chinese book on agriculture written in 544.

 Raw eggplant has a bitter taste, somewhat like its seeds.
 When it’s cooked, though, it becomes tender with a rich flavor.
-Some recipes that feature eggplant recommend salting, rinsing and draining the sliced fruit.
+Some recipes that feature eggplant recommend salting, rinsing, and draining the sliced fruit.
 This can further soften the fruit and cause it to absorb less fat during the cooking process.
-If you don’t salt and press eggplant prior to cooking, it will tend to soak up a lot of fat and become greasy.
+If you don’t salt and press eggplant before cooking, it will soak up fat and become greasy.

-Today, eggplant is a popular part of many different cultures.
-You will find eggplant recipes in the cuisines of France, Egypt, Italy, Turkey, Greece, India, Pakistan, Iran, China, and all throughout the Middle East and Asia.
-In fact, 90% of eggplant production comes from five of these countries: China, India, Egypt, Iran, and Turkey.
+Today, eggplant is a popular part of many cultures.
+It’s common in recipes from France, Egypt, and Italy.
+You’ll also see it used in food across the Middle East and Asia.
+In fact, 90% of eggplant production comes from five countries: China, India, Egypt, Iran, and Turkey.